 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
-The other financial information on pages 54-55 is presented for the purpose of additional analysis and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The other financial information on pages 56-57 is presented for the purpose of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the other financial information is fairly stated in all material aspects in relation to the financial statements taken as a whole.